 Some stations are likely to include questions about current news in healthcare so make sure you are up to date especially in the UK.
 Some good sources of information include:

-- New Scientist or Scientific American (I prefer the latter because of the better graphics)
+- New Scientist or Scientific American

 - Student BMJ (although this is really for the medical student audience)

 No one is expecting you to understand the details of some new scientific technique!
 They are looking to explore your interest in medicine, and so you should be able to talk about recent medical news/events if you use these resources.
 This shows your interviewers that you have qualities that they are eager to explore such as diligence, scholarship and curiosity.